wrale/mcp-server-tree-sitter/CRITICAL-NEXT-STEPS.md

 ## Conclusion

-With the integration of tree-sitter-language-pack complete, we need to focus on fixing the critical issues with AST construction and node tracking.
-Once these core issues are fixed, the advanced features like queries, symbol extraction, and code analysis should start working properly.
+We've made significant progress by implementing the cursor-based AST traversal solution.
+The AST construction now works properly with correct node ID tracking.
+This should unblock many of the advanced features like queries, symbol extraction, and code analysis.

-The highest priority is to fix the "Node ID not found in nodes_dict" error in the AST construction process, which is blocking all advanced functionality.
+With the AST construction issues fixed, we should now focus on ensuring query execution and other dependent features work correctly.
+The cursor-based implementation should prevent stack overflow issues with large ASTs and improve overall stability and performance.